junh1024/junh1024-Documents/Audio/Surround/Home Theater 3D Audio Formats Myths.md

 ### It's hard to have consistent height content
 FALSE.
 [Boom library](https://www.boomlibrary.com/shop/?swoof=1&pa_producttype=3d-surround) have released a few 3D surround libraries with room tones & weather FX recorded with a 8.0 mic array, which you can then expand to 7.1.4 or 9.1.4 using Penteo16.

+### I can pan objects anywhere, and it won't matter
+FALSE.
+It's advised to pan around the edges (like conventional surround) to sound stable.
+If you pan to the middle, in addition to sounding unstable, objects may be lower quality for streaming, since the Atmos reconstruction process needs to work harder to reconstruct those objects for playback.

+### I can make my Atmos mix as loud as I want with no consequence
+FALSE.
+There is a [limiter](https://professionalsupport.dolby.com/s/question/0D54u000081G7hnCAC/soft-clip-limiter) on playback set before 0dB.
+Also, peaks will be increased slightly due to the lossy nature of DDP Atmos (as with most lossy codecs) so it's advised not to mix too loudly to avoid clipping.
+The Dolby Atmos Music Specification mandates -18 LUFS for music delivery (which means clipping rarely happens), and for TV & Film, there are usually targets of around -24 to -27 LUFS.

+### A higher DDP Atmos bitrate always means higher audio quality
+FALSE.
+DDP Atmos has technical & design limitations.
+There is a limit to the amount of frequency bands available for the Atmos reconstruction process.
+The number is chosen based on content & available bitrate.
+When it is hit, you will hear little improvement in audio quality if the bitrate is increased, even though there may still be audible artefacts.
+You will only get an improvement if you use a newer codec Dolby AC4 or MPEG-H (but those aren't mainstream yet).
+For most content, 640kps is quite sufficient.
+For simple content, maybe 448kps is enough.
+Please see the ETSI specification for more details.

 ### It's expensive to deliver Atmos content for cinema for independent creators
 FALSE, probably.
 You can:
 1. Convert your master with the Atmos Conversion Tool to IMF IAB, then use free software such as OpenDCP to make a package